-Are you wondering how much you should be paying for car insurance?
-Read on to know the average car insurance cost across the country and how much you should be paying.
+Wondering how much you should be paying for car insurance?
+Read on to learn about average car insurance costs across the country and how insurers decide on your rate.

 You’re probably wondering if you can get a better deal on your car insurance.
-Maybe you think your current car insurance is reasonable, but how much is car insurance, anyway?
-It’s the Goldilocks dilemma – some drivers are paying too much for car insurance, a few are paying too little, and you want to pay the amount that’s just right.
-When asking, “how much should I be paying for car insurance?,” you’re asking a question that requires an answer that needs to be tailored to you.
-You want to ensure you are paying the appropriate amount for the kind of coverage you need based on your driving record.
+You might think your current car insurance is reasonable, but are you paying more than you should be?
+It’s the Goldilocks dilemma—some drivers are paying too much for car insurance, a few are paying too little, and you want to pay the amount that’s just right.
+Keep reading to learn if you are paying the appropriate amount for the kind of coverage you need based on your driving record.

-Keep in mind we are talking about state averages here and these averages are based upon the rates for 40-year-old drivers with good credit and a clean driving record who purchase policies including liability, comprehensive, collision, uninsured/underinsured motorist protection, and any additional state-mandated coverage.
+These numbers reflect state averages that are based on rates for 40-year-old drivers with good credit and a clean driving record who purchase liability, comprehensive, collision, uninsured/underinsured motorist protection, and any additional state-mandated coverage.
 Many residents of these states will pay more for car insurance, and some will pay less because every driver’s situation is unique.

 How Much Does Car Insurance Cost?